 - the components covered to minimise site establishment risk.

-- Course Duration: 5 days (classroom), 2 weeks to complete CHS Management Plan assignment
+- Classroom Duration: 5 days (classroom), 2 weeks to complete CHS Management Plan assignment

 - Professional Body: Saiosh

 - Prerequisites: SAMTRAC (or equivalent qualification), or a tertiary qualification in an HSE discipline